The Beth Lists

 Big Gamblers?

 No. Las Vegas doesn't make a lot of money off Don and me.
-We took the 5 -dollar gambling cards that we got as hotel guests and embarrassed ourselves with our gambling ignorance.
+We took the 5 -dollar gambling cards (that we received as hotel guests) and embarrassed ourselves with our gambling ignorance.

 Picture